jonjonsonjr/test-docs/README.md

 To configure this component, you have two choices:

 1. Using `auto_setup="true"`.
-If you set this xml attribute to `true`, then no additional work is required.
+If you set this xml attribute to `true`, no additional work is required.
 This is the preferred approach.

 2. Manual configuration.
-If you set `auto_setup="false"` (this is the default value for this attribute), then the client application needs to register this component so that the library can manage its visibility, state and content.
+If you set `auto_setup="false"` (this is the default value for this attribute), the client application needs to register this component so that the library can manage its visibility, state, and content.
 Additionally, the client application is responsible for unregistering this component when it is not needed.
-To register this component with the instance of `VideoCastManager`, add the following lines to your activity's `onCreate()`:
+To register this component with the `VideoCastManager`, add the following to your activity's `onCreate()` method:

 	```java
 	mMiniController = (MiniController) findViewById(R.id.miniController);